Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 The Walled Garden at Cowdray

 Accessed via a heavy oak door in the grounds of the imposing Cowdray Ruins at the Cowdray Estate in Midhurst, The Walled Garden is a hidden gem in the heart of the South Downs National Park.
-The garden hosts weddings and events but is open for visits when booking an afternoon tea, available on Tuesdays and Wednesdays during the warmer months.
+The garden hosts weddings and events but is open for visits when booking an afternoon tea, available on selected dates during the summer as well as occasional dates for Mothering Sunday and Easter.

 Inside you’ll be surrounded by the sound of birds chirping in the trees, the scent of lavender and roses in the air, splashes of colour from alliums, lupins, a fragrant herb garden and apple, pear, cherry and walnut trees.
 It's thought that ‘Capability’ Brown was involved in the design and planning of the garden, which today offers a truly hidden retreat.
 Pre-booking is required for your afternoon tea visit.